 A powerful, respected winger who became the heart of the Calgary Flames, captaining the team with a blend of scoring touch and punishing physicality.

-Jarome Iginla didn't just play hockey; he embodied its most complete and compelling ideals.
-Drafted by the Dallas Stars but traded to Calgary before playing a game, he became the soul of the Flames franchise for over a decade.
-'Iggy' was a nightmare for goalies with his quick release and for defenders with his strength along the boards, a rare combination of elite scorer and willing combatant.
-As captain, he led not just with letters on his sweater but with a relentless work ethic that demanded the best from everyone around him.
-His career pinnacle came in 2002, winning the Art Ross and Maurice 'Rocket' Richard trophies and leading Canada to Olympic gold with a legendary pass to Sidney Crosby for the winning goal.
-While a Stanley Cup eluded him, his legacy is one of unwavering consistency, fierce pride, and a profound respect earned from teammates and opponents alike, making him one of Canada's most beloved hockey figures.
+Jarome Iginla won the Art Ross and Maurice 'Rocket' Richard trophies in 2002 and led Canada to Olympic gold with a pass to Sidney Crosby for the winning goal.
+Born in 1977, he was drafted by the Dallas Stars but traded to Calgary before playing a game.
+He became the soul of the Flames franchise for over a decade.
+'Iggy' was a nightmare for goalies with his quick release and for defenders with his strength along the boards.
+As captain, he led with a relentless work ethic that demanded the best from everyone.
+While a Stanley Cup eluded him, his career was marked by unwavering consistency and fierce pride.
+He earned profound respect from teammates and opponents alike.

 1965–1980